-Minsky (1964) shares a similar view of asset speculation as the origin of financial crises.
+A similar view of asset speculation as the origin of financial crises is expressed by Minsky (1964).
 Driven by optimism, corporations increase debt levels to finance purchases of assets.
 At a certain stage, a sudden and sharp fall in asset prices occurs, combined with a large cutback in lending.
 Kindleberger (1989) offers a similar explanation of financial crises.

 Related and more recent behavioral explanations have been offered by Bernanke and Gertler (1999) and Davis and Zhu (2005).
-The latter see speculation in commercial property as a particularly destabilizing factor as banks may be tempted to increase lending due to the apparent safety of commercial property as collateral.
-Borio (2006) and Borio, English and Filardo (2004) argue that a liberalized financial system is marked by recurrent crises as banks may be tempted to increase lending in periods with an optimistic valuation of future income prospects.
+The latter see speculation in commercial property as a particularly destabilising factor as banks may be tempted to increase lending due to the apparent safety of commercial property as collateral.
+Borio (2006 a, b) and Borio et al (2004) argue that a liberalised financial system is marked by recurrent crises as banks may be tempted to increase lending in periods with an optimistic valuation of future income prospects.

 Historical examples are manifold.
-In 1907, the United States experienced a severe financial crisis with the collapse of several important institutions, most notably the Knickerbocker Trust Company.
-Stock prices fell by about 40 percent between September 1906 and November 1907.
+In 1907 the United States experienced a severe financial crisis with the collapse of several important institutions, most notably the Knickerbocker Trust Company.
+Stock prices fell by about 40% between September 1906 and November 1907.
 The collapse came after a period with sharp increases in stock prices marked by a speculative sentiment.
-J. P. Morgan Jr., partner in JP Morgan & Company, noted in January 1906: "For the first time in three years the public-with stocks at their present high prices-have begun to come in heavily with the result that the so-called market-leaders are no longer in charge, and that the stock market is running away in a fashion which I must say suggests to me possible trouble in the future although not in the immediate future."
+J. P. Morgan Jr., partner in J. P. Morgan & Company, noted in January 1906: 'For the first time in three years the public - with stocks at their present high prices - have begun to come in heavily with the result that the so-called market-leaders are no longer in charge, and that the stock market is running away in a fashion which I must say suggests to me possible trouble in the future although not in the immediate future'.
+12

-Over the 8-year period from August 1921 to September 1929, stock prices in the United States rose 6.1 times.
+Over the eight-year period from August 1921 to September 1929, stock prices in the United States rose 6.1 times.
 Stock purchases were made possible through lending from banks.
-Especially after 1925, bank credit rose steeply relative to the GDP (Figure 2).
-Following the crash in October 1929, bank credit relative to the GDP fell sharply.
-A total of 9,096 U.S. banks, representing approximately a quarter of total deposits, collapsed from 1930 to 1933.
-The financial crisis spread to several European countries, especially Austria and Germany, as U.S. investors withdrew their overseas investments, as they needed funds in the home market.
+Especially after 1925, bank credit rose steeply relative to gross domestic product (Figure 2).
+Following the crash in October 1929, bank credit relative to gross domestic product fell sharply.
+A total of 9.096 U.S. banks, representing approximately a quarter of total deposits, collapsed from 1930 to 1933.
+The financial crisis spread to several European countries, especially Austria and Germany, as U.S. investors withdrew their overseas investments as they needed funds in the home market.